PandaRyshan/py_toys/README.md

+# PandaToys

-It's a flask starter project.
-Trying to learn python in actions.
+It's a flask starter project, like a toy.
+I'm trying to learn python in actions.

 ---

+## Usage

 1. create `.env` in root dir and put your environment in it, like:

    ```python
    # .env file
    Flask_APP=src:create_app()